 1. Different Time Zones

-Traveling across time zones can cause your sleep clock to get off track by forcing you to function at different times of the day than normal.
-For example, it may be 8 am in your home time zone, but 10 pm in the time zone you traveled to which forces you to get ready for bed when you would normally be waking up.
-This is also commonly referred to as jet lag.
+Traveling across time zones can cause your sleep clock to get off track by forcing you to function at different times of the day than usual.
+For example, it may be 8 am in your home time zone but 10 pm in the time zone you traveled to which forces you to get ready for bed when you would generally be waking up.
+This is commonly referred to as jet lag.

 2. Working Abnormal Shifts

-Having a job that requires long, and sometimes unpredictable hours can also cause your sleep clock to get off track.
-This often happens to people who work in healthcare like nurses, doctors, caretakers, etc. These workers are usually on-call for a 24-hour period and frequently get woken up throughout the night if they get a chance to rest at all.
+Having a job that requires lengthy and sometimes unpredictable hours can also cause your sleep clock to get off track.
+This often happens to people who work in healthcare, like nurses, doctors, caretakers, etc. These workers are usually on-call for a 24-hour period and frequently get woken up throughout the night if they get a chance to rest at all.

 Staying up all night, or pulling an all-nighter, can also cause your sleep clock to fall out of its natural rhythm and affect your overall sleep quality.
 This is common for students, truck drivers, or anyone staying up for a special event.

 4. Personal Whim

-It is also common for smaller circumstances to push and nudge your natural sleep rhythm off its normal schedule.
-For example, you may stay up late to watch “just one more episode” of a show you really like and without intending to, send a signal to your sleep clock that it should adjust to this time schedule.
+It is also common for more minor circumstances to push and nudge your natural sleep rhythm off its regular schedule.
+For example, you may stay up late to watch “just one more episode” of a show you really like and, without intending to, send a signal to your sleep clock that it should adjust to this time schedule.
 This often happens without your awareness due to its gradual and subtle nature.